Elijah-Hensel/Beatles-Emailer/README.md

 note: you can use the frontend to create more users if you'd like

 ### Install NodeMailer
+This application unitilizes [nodemailer](https://nodemailer.com/about/) to process the request to send emails in an "easy as cake" way.

 ```bash
 npm install nodemailer